If you’re shopping for an upper mid-range card in 2023, the chances are that Nvidia’s RTX 2060 Super might catch your

 But there are quite a few variants of this GPU available for purchase, so which are worth getting, what is different from model to model, and are the more expensive ones even worth considering?

-Read on, as we will not only provide a selection of the best RTX 2060 Super models that you can get at the moment, but we will also answer some frequently asked questions people have had regarding this subject!
+Read on, as we will not only provide the best RTX 2060 Super graphics cards that you can get at the moment, but we will also answer some frequently asked questions people have had regarding this subject!

 Table of ContentsShow

 Boost Clock: 1650 MHz